ntomen/ROI_crop/README.md

 Generically, the script found here may be used to crop out parts of any tif image circled by solid red lines (multiple crop-outs in multiple images supported).
 However, this repository was started to help with cropping out exported ROI annotations in [QuPath, the open source software for bioimage analysis](https://github.com/qupath/qupath).
 Therefore, the script here is intended to be used to crop out ROIs annotated by red lines in biomedical images saved in .tif/.tiff format.

-If you use the contents of this repository, please give credit to this github page.
+If you use the contents of this repository, please give credit to this github page and the authors.

 ## 1. Requirements
 - Python installation (tested mainly on python 3, but should work with python 2)